 Secured memory care units are specially designed spaces or communities where individuals with any type of dementia can have the resources they require to live safely.
-They are sometimes part of a larger senior living campus, hospital, or nursing facility.
-These spaces focus on security, as people with dementia have a tendency to wander, may have trouble finding their rooms without visual aid, and may become agitated if they feel lost in an unfamiliar environment.
+They are sometimes part of a senior living campus, hospital, or nursing facility.
+These spaces focus on security because people with dementia tend to wander, have trouble finding their rooms, and become agitated if they feel lost.
+Innovative technologies, human-centered design, and specially trained staff make secured memory care units ideal for catering to the needs of people with memory-related issues.
+Protocols are also set to minimize hazardous situations as much as possible.

 One of the biggest benefits of secure memory care is the additional safety this type of community offers those with Alzheimer’s and other types of dementia.
 A secured atmosphere also gives peace of mind to family members.
 Knowing that a loved one is in an environment tailored to their unique needs can make a huge difference.
 The research-based design in secured memory care units plays a significant role in residents’ comfort and safety.